Blowing star formation away in AGN Hosts (BAH) -- II. Investigating the origin of the H2 emission excess in nearby galaxies with JWST MIRI: Discussion

 We can speculate on the origin of the shocks.
 The three galaxies studied here include different representatives of AGNs regarding the radio emission and optical classification.
-NGC\,3884 hosts a type 1 LINER, CGCG\,012-070 hosts a Sy\,2 nucleus, and UGC\,8782 hosts a LINER \citep{veron06}.
-UGC\,08782 is a radio loud source, whereas NGC\,3884 and CGCG\,012-070 are radio quiet, but presenting faint radio emission \citep{liu02,Becker1995,Lofthouse18,Lin18}.
-In addition these galaxies present outflows in ionized gas, which seem to be mechanically driven by the interaction of the radio jet with the ambient gas in the UGC\,8782 and likely radiatively driven in the other two, as they show only faint radio emission \citep{rogemar23_ugc,rogemar_n3884}.
-The shock-dominated regions are seen mostly in the central region for UGC\,8782 and NGC\,3884, while for CGCG\,012-070 they are observed in regions beyond 1$^{\prime\prime}$ from the nucleus.
-However, a weaker correlation $W_{\rm 80 H_2}$ vs. log\:H$_2$ S(3)/PAH$_{\rm 11.3\mu m}$ is also seen in the inner region of CGCG\,012-070.
-Thus, the origin of the shocks in NGC\,3884 and CGCG\,012-070 is likely the outflows, while in UGC\:8782 we cannot discard jet-cloud interaction.
+NGC\,3884 hosts a type 1 LINER, CGCG\,012-070 hosts a Sy\,2 nucleus, and 3C\,293 hosts a LINER \citep{veron06}.
+3C\,293 is a radio loud source, whereas NGC\,3884 and CGCG\,012-070 are radio quiet, but presenting faint radio emission \citep{liu02,Becker1995,Lofthouse18,Lin18}.
+In addition these galaxies present outflows in ionized gas, which seem to be mechanically driven by the interaction of the radio jet with the ambient gas in the 3C\,293 and likely radiatively driven in the other two, as they show only faint radio emission \citep{rogemar23_ugc,rogemar_n3884}.
+The shock-dominated regions are seen mostly in the central region for all galaxies.
+In addition, the shock-dominated region in 3C\:293 is seen co-spatial with the radio core, indicating that the origin of the shocks is the interaction of the radio jet with the ambient gas, in agreement with previous results using Spitzer observations and indirect tracers of the warm H$_2$ emission \citep{Ogle10,Guillard12,lanz15}.
+The jet-cloud interaction is also responsible for driving the warm molecular and ionized gas outflows in this object \citep{mahony16,rogemar23_ugc,henrique24}.
+Since NGC\:3884 and CGCG\:012-070 exhibit only weak radio emission, the origin of the shocks in these galaxies is likely due to radiatively driven outflows.
+However, because of the lack of high-sensitivity radio observations for these galaxies, low-power jets cannot be ruled out as the potential source of their shock-heated H$_2$ emission.
+Indeed, interactions between low-power radio jets and the interstellar medium are the source of the outflows observed in ionized gas in nearby AGN hosts \citep{nandi2023,girdhar2024}.
 This interpretation aligns with predictions from simulations indicating that molecules can form within outflows, with their emission attributed to shock heating \citep{richings18a,richings18b}.